Published: Jan 10, 2025

 Intel, a Love Story

-So how can Intel recover from all of this?
-Software.
 That may seem like a strange take for a hardware company, but they are uniquely positioned to become a vertically integrated hyperscaler.
 Vertical integration is difficult to achieve and easy to lose, there are calls today for Intel to divest its fab business (as AMD did with GlobalFoundries) but it’s essentially impossible to rebuild that manufacturing expertise once it’s lost.

 Intel has the existing product lines necessary to create a competitive hyperscale cloud provider, and their advantage in silicon design would allow them to create application accelerators (as they did with Sapphire Rapids) specific to various managed services.
 Furthermore, OCP and Oxide are examples of the commercialization of hyperscale technologies.
-So while the barriers to entry may be substantial, they can reasonably be overcome.
+So while the barriers to entry may be substantial, they can be overcome.

 Intel’s semiconductor supply chain and domain expertise would put them at a unique advantage against existing incumbents.
 Cloud providers are continuing to eat the world, and hardware acceleration of all kinds is quickly becoming a key differentiator.